(sfĭg-mŏm′ĕt-ĕr) [″ + metron, measure] An instrument for measuring the pulse. SYN: polygraph.

 arterial s.
 SEE: spider nevus.

 Australian redbacked s.
 A venemous spider (Latrodectus hasselti) indigenous to Australia with an extremely painful bite.
 The adult female has a spherical black body with a red stripe on the upper side of her abdomen and an hourglass-shaped red/orange streak on the underside.
 Antivenins are available.

 black widow s.
 The female of Latrodectus mactans.
 It is native to the southern U.S., but it has been reported throughout the country.
 It prefers to live in woodpiles and other locations where it is well hidden.
 It is glossy black with a brilliant red spot, usually shaped like an hourglass or two triangles, on the undersurface of the abdomen (Southern black widow), or a row of red, white, or yellow spots down the middle of the abdomen with two crosswise bars (Northern black widow).
 Its body measures about 1 cm (0.4 in) and its leg spread can reach 5 cm (2 in).

 INCIDENCE: The incidence of black widow spider poisoning is not precisely known, but it is low.

 SYMPTOMS AND SIGNS: The bite of a black widow spider initially produces a sensation resembling the prick of a pin and may be mistaken for a flea bite.
 A numbing pain usually lasts for a short time and then subsides.
 Later, the patient's abdominal muscles become rigid, and he or she becomes severely diaphoretic.
 Within a half hour severe abdominal cramps begin.
 The venom, which is neurotoxic, causes an ascending motor paralysis.
-Because of the severity of abdominal pain caused by ...
+Because of ...